Skip to content

 • CLI Enhancements: Added a -r/--running flag to the scion list command to easily filter for active agents (commit 7001035).

-• Grove & Membership Synchronization: Resolved multiple issues with grove linking and membership backfills, including fixing unique constraints on grove IDs, ensuring proper legacy owner role assignments, and correctly including auto-provide brokers (consolidated from commits 4af2662, 307fb85, cb22a18, 79cc591, 1f6f16f, e14ec95).
+• Project & Membership Synchronization: Resolved multiple issues with project linking and membership backfills, including fixing unique constraints on project IDs, ensuring proper legacy owner role assignments, and correctly including auto-provide brokers (consolidated from commits 4af2662, 307fb85, cb22a18, 79cc591, 1f6f16f, e14ec95).

-• Storage & ID Consistency: Fixed global grove ID bleed-through issues and unified agent split storage paths under .scion/ for deterministic behavior across hub-native and external groves.
-Ensured cascading cleanups of templates and configs when a grove is deleted (consolidated from commits fea4588, 6bb2348, a97ebd7, 023a089, 6eaf8dc, 221c736, 75bfcc0, c9d8ddf).
+• Storage & ID Consistency: Fixed global project ID bleed-through issues and unified agent split storage paths under .scion/ for deterministic behavior across hub-managed and external projects.
+Ensured cascading cleanups of templates and configs when a project is deleted (consolidated from commits fea4588, 6bb2348, a97ebd7, 023a089, 6eaf8dc, 221c736, 75bfcc0, c9d8ddf).

 • GCP Validation & Logging: Improved debug logging for 4xx errors and enhanced GCP Service Account validation messages, including returning capabilities in the list API response (consolidated from commits e060664, d65dc09).